 Distant and dreamily, a female voice declares: “We must all die; nor leave survivor nor heir to the wide inheritance of earth.
 We must all die!
 The species of man must perish…”

-Illusion or delirium.The idea of actually being forced to survive in the greenhouse, then, becomes rather frightening.
+Illusion or delirium.The idea of actually being forced to survive in the greenhouse thus becomes rather horrifying.
 Our thoughts might wander to Robinson Crusoe or similar tales of people lost in the wilderness awaiting pick-up or discovery.
-To await rescue is fundamentally a need to be reconnected with the safety net of civilisation.
+To await rescue is fundamentally a need to be reconnected with the safety net of civilization.
 The real Biosphere 2 scientists had food secretly smuggled in, and oxygen added to the greenhouse atmosphere.
-The scientist in the fictitious Urth greenhouse, on the other hand, is completely exposed to, and delivered to, fate itself.
+The scientist in the fictitious Urth greenhouse, on the other hand, is completely exposed, and delivered to her fate.
 There are no supplies from the outside that can save her.
-She lives in a poor copy of a world missing its prototype.
+She lives in a poor copy of a world whose original is lost.